Cilento: Sixth province of Campania

-The Cultural Pyramid

-In 2020, the poet Menotti Lerro drew an innovative Cultural Pyramid of Cilento.
-The form of this came out adding the "Cultural Triangle" he founded (Omignano - "The Aphorisms Village", Salento - "The Poetry Village" and Vallo della Lucania "Seat of the Contemporary Center of the Arts") at the historical summits of high cultural tradition in Cilento: Paestum, Velia and Palinuro.
-In a second moment also Trentinara - "The Village of Love" joined.
-Within the Triangle a new literary, artistic, philosophical and cultural movement arose: the Empathism (Empathic School).

 National Park

 In 1991, Cilento and Vallo di Diano National Park was instituted to preserve the landscape and promote tourism.
 In 1998, the park became a World Heritage Site of UNESCO.

 Coast

 The Cilentan Coast, or Costiera Cilentana in Italian, is a stretch of coastline situated in the gulfs of Salerno and Policastro, extending in 16 municipalities; from Capaccio-Paestum in the north-west to Sapri in the south-east.

 Language

 Cilento was part of ancient Lucania, and its language is influenced by Lucanian.
 In the north of Cilento the dialect is more influenced by Neapolitan, but in the south it has many similarities with Sicilian.

 Cilento DOC

 Italian wine, red, white and rose, under the Cilento DOC appellation comes from this area.
 Grapes destined for DOC product must be harvested to a maximum yield of 12 tonnes/hectare with the finished red wines fermented to a minimum alcohol level of 11.5% and the whites and roses fermented to 11%.

 Red Cilento wines are a blend of 60-70% Aglianico, 15-20% of Piedirosso and/or Primitivo, 10-20% Barbera and up to 10% of other local red grape varieties.
 The whites are a blend of 60-65% Fiano, 20-30% Trebbiano, 10-15% of Greco and/or Malvasia bianca with up to 10% of other local white varieties.
 The roses are blends of 70-80% Sangiovese, 10-15% of Piedirosso and/or Primitivo and up to 10% of other local red grape varieties.
 A separate varietal Aglianico can also be produced under the Cilento DOC provided that at least 85% of the wine is Aglianico with Primitivo and/or Piedirosso permitted to fill in the remainder and that the wine is aged at least one year before it is released.